 - the requirements to be met by patients in order to receive a contribution

-- the arrangement to reimburse travelling costs and accommodation expenses for the patient and the person accompanying him or her (only for children and for adults if medically indicated)
+- the arrangement to reimburse travelling costs and accommodation expenses for the patient and the accompanying person if the treatment takes place outside Belgium

 - the contribution for the referring centre for coordination of the referral

-- the practical aspects in order to pay the specialized hadron centre
+- the practical aspects in order to pay the specialised hadron centre

 What is the referral procedure?

-- If hadron therapy is the only therapy or the most appropriate one for the patient according to the report of a multidisciplinary oncology consultation (info about MOC in French – info about MOC in Dutch ), the attending physician can contact one of the radiotherapy centres (in Belgium) that can refer the patient to a specialized hadron therapy centre (abroad).
+- If hadron therapy is the only therapy or the most appropriate one for the patient according to the report of a multidisciplinary oncology consultation (info about MOC in French – info about MOC in Dutch ), the attending physician can contact one of the radiotherapy centres (in Belgium) that can refer the patient to a specialised hadron therapy centre (in Belgium or abroad).

 A multidisciplinary report is also required in case of non-cancerous disorders that can be considered.

-- If the patient meets the inclusion criteria, the radiotherapy centre sends a complete application file to us, while mentioning the hadron therapy centre that is willing to treat the patient, as well as the estimated treatment costs.
+- If the patient meets the inclusion criteria, the radiotherapy centre files a complete application to us, including the hadron therapy centre that is willing to treat the patient, and the estimated treatment costs.

-- This application file is submitted to the Agreement Council that will decide whether or not a contribution in the treatment costs, transportation costs and accommodation expenses will be granted.
+- This application file is submitted to the Agreement Council that will decide whether or not a contribution in the treatment costs will be granted and if applicable also the travel and accommodation expenses.